swiftlang/vscode-swift/CONTRIBUTING.md

 To run your version of the Swift extension while in VSCode, press `F5`.
 This will open up another instance of VSCode with it running.
 You can use the original version of VSCode to debug it.

 ## Submitting a bug or issue

-Please ensure to include the following in your bug report
+Please ensure to include the following in your bug report:
 - A consise description of the issue, what happened and what you expected.
 - Simple reproduction steps
 - Version of the extension you are using